prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 #### Map non-monotonic delta counters to gauges with `__temporality__` option

 With the `__temporality__` option, we could map monotonic deltas to the counter type, and non-monotonic counters to gauges.
-However, it becomes impossible to reliably distinguish between metrics that are non-monotonic deltas and those that are non-monotonic cumulative (since both would be stored as gauges, potentially with the same metric name), without adding [additional otel metric properties as labels](#add-otel-metric-properties-as-labels).
+However, it becomes impossible to reliably distinguish between metrics that are non-monotonic deltas and those that are non-monotonic cumulative (since both would be stored as gauges, potentially with the same metric name).
+Though this could be improved by adding [additional otel metric properties as labels](#add-otel-metric-properties-as-labels).

 ### Querying deltas alternatives